-A colleague of mine loves the cantonese-style porridge at Tiong Bahru Market, and was eagerly waiting for it's reopening.
+An SGH doctor reported that he loves the Cantonese-style porridge at Tiong Bahru Market.
 Nothing shouts comfort food more than a delicious bowl of silky smooth and piping hot congee.
-Another great takeaway option for hospitalized relatives, especially if they're on a "soft-diet" restriction.
+Another great takeaway option for hospitalized relatives, especially if they're on a soft-diet restriction.

 Address: #02-74 Tiong Bahru Market, 30 Seng Poh Road, Singapore 168898